kay-is/startup-clix/back-end/README.md

 ### npm scripts

+* `setup`
+  * installs npm modules for all Lambda functions
+  * copies the shared code to all Lambda functions
-* `setup` will install the functions npm modules and copy the shared code, this needs to be run before packaging and when the shared code changed
+  * needs to be run before packaging and when the shared code changed
 * `package` will upload the JS code for the Lambda functions to an S3 bucket and create a packaged.yaml
 * `deploy` will run CloudFormation with the packaged.yaml